atharvakhedkar18-svg/resume/README.md

 ##About Me

-Hello!
 I am a Computer Engineering student passionate about programming and software development.

 Currently, I am learning Python and improving my problem-solving skills.